How can I best choose an undergraduate degree?

 – Provide five useful steps that students selecting undergraduate degrees should consider

 – Provide activities to guide the reader and test understanding

-Having discussed bachelor’s degrees and their benefits, Lesson 2 of this short course next provides guidance for choosing the most appropriate degree.
+Having discussed bachelor’s degrees and their benefits, Chapter 2 of this short reader next provides guidance for choosing the most appropriate degree.
 Because each degree subject can potentially qualify students for only a handful of direct career paths, deciding which bachelor’s degree to enrol onto can be a challenging decision for many.
 For those in the position where a career is already established and a degree is required simply to develop professionally, then this choice may be quite easy.
 Most students, however, will find that they must choose a degree subject (and therefore a career path) before they have any real experience of the working world.
 The following five steps have therefore been outlined to help making this decision more manageable.

 Step 1: Consider Talents and Interests

 It may be the case that what interests a person most is not necessarily what they’re academically best at, and it’s important that students can remain somewhat practical when deciding to commit to a bachelor’s degree.
 Throughout life, you will have likely succeeded in areas of study that indicate a particular aptitude for certain subjects and certain skills.
 It is crucial to remember that a degree is, at the very least, a three-year commitment – one that gets progressively more challenging with each year.
 With this in mind, choosing a major that’s based at least partly on your developed abilities will therefore increase the likelihood of success.